JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 ### Position

-Always place tabs on top.
-It is possible to place them at other sides of the content — bottom, left, or right — but such a placement is extremely rare and might confuse users.
+Always place tabs on top of the content.
+It is possible to place them at other sides — bottom, left, or right — but such a placement is extremely rare and might confuse users.

 ### Independent content